Magdyz/websiteScheduler/README.md

 ## To use Webscheduler all you need to do is download the zip file

-In the Zip file there are two files websiteScheduler.py and readme.
-In terminal
+In the Zip file there are two files `websiteScheduler.py` and `readme.md` In terminal

 ```
 $cd websiteScheduler-main